visit-dav/visit/src/doc/python_scripting/intro.rst

 Mixing and Matching Python Modules
 ----------------------------------

-Care must be taken when combining a variety of Python modules especially if any are not "pure python".
+Care must be taken when combining a variety of Python modules especially if any are `extension modules <https://docs.python.org/3/glossary.html#term-extension-module>`_ and not *pure python*.
 A pure python module is one that is written *entirely* in Python and is highly portable.
 Most python modules involve a combination of compiled C/C++/Fortran code wrapped with a small amount of Python.
 These are less portable.